ryanuber/slide.sh/README.md

     The current working directory is $PWD
     EOF

-    slide <<EOF
-    !!center
-    You can press 'q' at any time to quit gracefully out of the slide deck EOF

     slide 'Check out this custom action message' <<EOF !!center
     You can pass a string argument to 'slide' to define a custom action message,